InspexCo/SCSTG/testing-items/8-denial-of-services.md

 **Solution:**

-Use the “Pull over Push” pattern by changing the payment design to allow users to withdraw funds instead of sending funds to other accounts
+Use the “Pull over Push” pattern ([https://fravoll.github.io/solidity-patterns/pull_over_push.html](https://fravoll.github.io/solidity-patterns/pull_over_push.html)) by changing the payment design to allow users to withdraw funds instead of sending funds to other accounts.

 ## 8.3.
 Strict equalities should not cause the function to be unusable